-Breakthroughs We'd Love to See in the Latest iPhone for Entrepreneurs
+Breakthroughs We'd Love to See in the Latest iPhone for Entrepreneurs From instant charging to virtually unbreakable screens, why isn't Apple adopting these cool technologies yet?

 Whether you're a hardcore Apple fan like me or an Android user, or even an ancient Windows mobile OS user, its undeniable the marketing strategies employed by Apple are just about the best in the industry.
 The hype and the excitement for the launch of a new model is very evident from all the people lining outside for days to be the first user to get the new model, live tweets during the launch, leaks of designs and journalists doing everything in their power to track and get their hands on some information from the manufacturing plants.
 Expected to be launched in mid September 2016, Apple's upcoming iPhone 7 has finally begun production.